RaulBastian/Northwind.Core/README.md

 - RefreshCommand (Refreshes the collection)
 - Items (Elements of the collection)

-Items are also view models which expose the following properties:
+Items are view models which expose the following properties:
 - DataObject (Represents the entity: Customer, Product, Order)
 - DeleteCommand
 - RefreshCommand
 - SaveCommand

-To use we set a view model collection as the data context.

 e.g:
 this.DataContext = new CustomersCollectionViewModel();